No items found.

 • Performance-recording sheet

 Once you have these ready, make a Y using the sticky tape.
 Make sure that each direction is six to eight feet long.
 These directions are the anterior, posteromedial, and posterolateral.
-The posteromedial and posterolateral strips should be positioned 135 degrees from the anterior strip.
-The posteromedial and posterolateral strips should have a 45-degree angle between them.
+The posteromedial and posterolateral strips should be positioned 135 degrees from the anterior strip and have a 45-degree angle between them.

 Once the Y has been marked, demonstrate the following instructions to them:

-• Tell them to get into a standing position with their chosen leg in the middle of the Y and have them place their hands on their hips.
+2. Tell them to get into a standing position (the starting position) with their chosen leg in the middle of the Y and have them place their hands on their hips.

 This test has failed states, by the way.
 Here are things that they shouldn't do while performing the Y Balance Test:

-Once these instructions are clear to the patient, give them a trial run for both legs before proceeding with the test.
+Once the patient understands these instructions, give them a trial run for both legs before proceeding with the test.
 Technically, they will do this test four times in one session.

 While the patient is performing this test, you must measure their reach for each direction using the measuring tape.
 The measurement will be in centimeters; you must record to the nearest 0.5cm.
 For example, if their reach is 3.6, that counts as 3.5.
 If it's 3.89, then it's 4.0cm.

-Do note that there is not enough research to determine the Y Balance Test's accuracy fully, but it depends on certain factors.
-Currently, the baseline for being at risk of injury and losing balance is if a patient has a Composite Reach Distance below 89%.
+Currently, the composite score baseline for being at risk of injury and losing balance is if a patient has a composite reach distance below 89% (Butler RJ et al., 2013).
 This is in the context of collegiate athletes.
-High school athletes risk injury and loss of balance if they get a Composite Reach Distance below 94%.
+High school athletes risk injury and loss of balance if they get a composite reach distance below 94%.

-You can use 89% or 94% as your baseline if you treat collegiate/professional athletes and high school athletes, respectively.
+If you treat collegiate/professional athletes or high school athletes, you can use 89% or 94% as your baseline.
 Just remember that the factors might depend on their age and sport.
 Given this, you might want to use other balance and lower extremity-related tests as part of a comprehensive examination.
 Doing so will likely give you more accurate results and a better picture of your patient.

 When is it best to conduct the Y Balance Test?

 The Y Balance Test, a variation of the Star Excursion Balance Test (SEBT), is a valuable tool for assessing dynamic balance and identifying potential risk factors for lower extremity injuries.
-Its application is most appropriate in various contexts, each serving a specific purpose:
+Its application is most appropriate in sports health.

 Pre-season screening for athletes